bumstema/MLn00binatorNN/README.md

-The neural network optimizes the playthrough to minimize the number of frames taken to reach a goal.
+The neural network optimizes the playthru to minimize the number of frames taken to reach a goal.
-It is designed to facilitate learning a style of gameplay that is reminescent of speed runners.
+It is designed to facilitate learning a style of gameplay that is reminiscent of speed runners.

 Rom files (not included) are loaded with PyBoy.

 __`pip install pyboy`__

 The environment contains the game's state and the agent.
-The agent is the neural network who acts in the environment based on it's expected reward which produces a new state.
+The agent is the neural network who acts in the environment based on its expected reward which produces a new state.
 Most of the flow was inspired from the Pytorch Tutorials on [Train a Mario-playing RL Agent](https://pytorch.org/tutorials/intermediate/mario_rl_tutorial.html) and [Reinforcement Learning (DQN) Tutorial](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html)

 Start off by loading the environment.